 But this wide hull hinders the Catch 120’s speed.
 The slower pace combined with the 400-pound weight capacity puts it in a bit of a no man’s land between day trips and longer journeys.

 While you can customize the Catch 120 to your liking, there is no handy central console or way to attach a fishfinder like you can on Vibe’s models.

 - Great stability allows you to stand and cast

 - Comfortable, adjustable seat

 - Slow speed and smaller weight capacity make multi-day trips more challenging

-I think it would be perfectly acceptable if you’re heading out to the lake for a day trip, or perceive your angling career as more recreational than a serious passion.
+I think it would be OK if you’re heading out to the lake for a day trip, or perceive your angling career as more recreational than a serious passion.

 If you’re looking for a kayak with more customization options and better performance for a similar price, I would recommend the Perception Pescador Pro 12 instead